 Dr. Humbyrd works with each of her patients to develop an approach specific to their individual needs.
 “I spend a substantial amount of time talking to my patients and getting a feel for their routines, health, life and family, and what’s important to them,” she says.
 “I can then speak to what the possibilities are for surgery and what the expectations should be.
 The goal for me in surgery is always to maximize function.”

 Dr. Humbyrd was confident that she could improve the anatomy and function of Roberson’s foot, which had become deformed from trying to walk on it while compensating for severe pain.
 In fact, the anatomy of her foot had shifted, and a bone had dislocated.
 With each step that Robertson took, she was actually stepping on free-floating bone.

 Putting One Foot in Front of the Other

-Dr. Humbyrd came up with several possible procedures—explaining each to Robertson and her husband.
+Dr. Humbyrd came up with several possible procedures that could be done while in the operating room—explaining each to Robertson and her husband.
 “It’s something I think is the key to a successful surgery,” says Dr. Humbyrd.
 “Not to just have a plan, but also a back-up plan, and a back-up to the back-up.”

 It has been a year since Dr. Humbyrd told Robertson she could resume all of her routine activities, which have included doing spin classes and joining a local rowing club.
 “I feel like I’ve gotten my life back, quite frankly.
 When you go through something like that and someone can finally help you . . .
 I’m just so very grateful.”

-For more information on foot and ankle surgery or to make an appointment, call 443-997-BONE (2663) or visit hopkinsmedicine.org/ortho.
+For more information on foot and ankle surgery or to make an appointment, call 410-550-0453 or visit hopkinsmedicine.org/ortho.